Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 FAQs

-Which yoga burns most calories?
+Which yoga burns the most calories?

 Bikram and other hot yoga styles tend to burn the most calories because they include the most consistently challenging sequences of poses that engage the full body.